evansergeant/RSurveillance/README.md

 Usage
 -----
 `RSurveillance` functions are organised into three broad areas of surveillance, namely representative freedom surveys, risk-based freedom surveys, probability of freedom estimation and prevalence estimation.
 Within these areas functions can be further grouped according to purpose (depending on surveillance area/purpose), such as sample size calculation, population sensitivity estimation, prevalence estimation and background functions.
-Specific functions are summarised below according to these categories.
+Specific functions are summarised below according to these categories and additional information and examples are available in R using the `help()` and `example()` functions.

 ###1.
 Representative freedom surveys
 ####1.1.
 Population sensitivity estimation